ShivanKaul/star-spec/draft-dss-star.md

 accepting reports.
 As an example, the Aggregation Server URI might be https://aggregator.example.
 The Aggregation Server is both an Oblivious HTTP Target and Oblivious Gateway Resource.

-Clients are also configured with the URI for an Anonymizing Server, which is an Oblivious Relay Resource as defined in {{OHTTP}}.
-As an example, the Anonymizing Server URI might be https://anonymizer.example, and this relay is configured to forward requests to the Aggregation Server URI.
+Clients are also configured with an Anonymizing Proxy that clients can use to send proxy reports to the Aggregation Server.
+The exact type of proxy is not specified here.
+See {{proxy-options}} for more details.

 ### Reporting Protocol